salif/linkita/README.md

 #### Option A: Using `page.authors` and `config.author`

-The default author for pages is set using the `author` variable in the `config.toml` file.
+The default author for posts is set using the `author` variable in the `config.toml` file.

-You don't need to set `authors` in the frontmatter if the default author is the only author of the post.
+You don't need to set `authors` in the front matter if the default author is the only author of the post.
 Otherwise, set `authors`:

 ```toml ,name=frontmatter
 +++